Azure/azure-sdk-tools/src/dotnet/APIView/APIViewWeb/CONTRIBUTING.md

         `codefiles`

 #### Azure Cosmos DB
  - Create a Cosmos DB account in Azure and then create a database with name `APIView` in this account.
 Once database is created successfully then create three containers in `APIView` database.
-Following are the list of containers and partion Key for each of them.
+Following are the list of containers and partition key for each of them.
 Partition key is case sensitive.

    | Container Name      | Partition Key      |
    |---------------------|--------------------|